rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 -	Only columns defined as less than 3932 bytes length can be encrypted.

--	If the column is part of a foreign key or used in another Database Constraint, it cannot be encrypted.
+-	If the column is part of a foreign key or used in another database constraint, it cannot be encrypted.

 -	If there is a function-based index on the column, it cannot be encrypted.